PPP Logo

 Tobacco and Alcohol Education

 One of the priorities of the Public Protection Partnership (PPP) relates to educating young people regarding the dangers presented by tobacco and alcohol.
-We do this is a number of ways.
+We do this in a number of ways.

 Tobacco Control Alliance

-PPP staff are members of the Berkshire West Tobacco Control Alliance.
+PPP staff are members of the Berkshire West Tobacco Control Alliance alongside Reading and Wokingham Public Health colleagues and colleagues from the NHS and Integrated Care Board.
 The aim of the Tobacco Control Alliance is to protect communities from tobacco related harm through education and enforcement.
 We aim to do this by discouraging young people from starting to smoke and by motivating and assisting every smoker to stop the habit.
-We work closely with Smokefreelife Berkshire.
-Berkshire West Tobacco Control Alliance provides a Tobacco Control Plan which is updated annually, please see the most recent copy in Associated documents below.
+The Alliance forms and agrees a Tobacco Control Plan, which is updated every two years.
+The plan details the priorities and actions the Alliance will aim to deliver on over the two-year term.

-We deliver education sessions to local schools to raise awareness of the health harms of smoking, with particular focus on year 9 pupils as part of their Personal, Social and Health Education (PSHE) lessons.
-Since 2007 we have also been running surveys in local schools to assess the smoking and drinking habits of 11-17 year olds to inform our educational and enforcement work.
+PPP officers deliver education sessions to pupils within local schools across West Berkshire to raise awareness of the health harms of smoking, with particular focus on year 9 pupils as part of their Personal, Social and Health Education (PSHE) lessons.
+Since 2007 we have also been running a yearly attitudinal survey in local schools to assess the smoking, drinking and more recently vaping habits of pupils age 11-17 years to inform our educational and enforcement work.

 If you need an incentive to stop smoking at home this booklet can help.
 A smoke free home protects you and those you live with, reducing the risks of heart disease, lung cancer and strokes.